ertprs/sample-api-integration/README.md

 ```

+#### 2) Create config file

-2) After cloning the repository, you need to create your own config file:
+After cloning the repository, you need to prepare and add your own config file:

 As this example is prepared to work with a config file that it's not included in the repository. you need to create a new file called `config.js` in the root folder, and add the next content in it: